 [BS] A304.3.1 Existing perimeter foundations.
-Where the building has an existing continuous perimeter foundation, all perimeter wall sill plates shall be anchored to the foundation with adhesive anchors or expansion anchors in accordance with Table A3-A.
+Where the building has an existing continuous perimeter foundation, all perimeter wall sill plates shall be anchored to the foundation with adhesive anchors or expansion anchors in accordance with Table A304.3.1.

-Anchors shall be installed in accordance with Figure A3-3, with the plate washer installed between the nut and the sill plate.
+Anchors shall be installed in accordance with Figure A304.3.1(1), with the plate washer installed between the nut and the sill plate.
 The nut shall be tightened to a snug-tight condition after curing is complete for adhesive anchors and after expansion wedge engagement for expansion anchors.
-All anchors shall be installed in accordance with manufacturer's recommendations.
-Where existing conditions prevent anchor installations through the sill plate, this connection shall be made in accordance with Figure A3-4A, A3-4B or A3-4C.
-The spacing of these alternate connections shall comply with the maximum spacing requirements of Table A3-A. Expansion anchors shall not be used where the installation causes surface cracking of the foundation wall at the locations of the anchor.
+Anchors shall be installed in accordance with manufacturer's recommendations.
+Expansion anchors shall not be used where the installation causes surface cracking of the foundation wall at the locations of the anchor.